I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 Selling in a rush without checking the calendar

 If you’re at year 5 of ownership and considering selling, waiting 12 more months triggers the degressive reduction and could save you meaningfully.
+If you’re approaching the 6-year mark, that matters even more — crossing it could mean full TPI exemption rather than a partial reduction.
 Many sellers don’t check this.

 Relying on informal advice

-I’ve met sellers who asked a neighbor, a cousin who once bought a property, or someone at a café.
-Tax law in Morocco is specific and changes.
+I’ve met sellers who asked a neighbour, a cousin who once bought a property, or someone at a café.
+Tax law in Morocco is specific and it changes.
 Only use a certified notary or a chartered accountant (expert comptable) who knows property tax.

 Realistic Costs to Expect When Selling Property in Morocco